 Two Main Types

-The best roof inspection begins from the ground.
-The inspector will walk the perimeter of the home and locate and inspect downspouts, gutters, and observe for adequate site drainage.
-While on the ground he will note any missing or damaged flashing or roof covering material.
+A quality roof inspection begins from the ground where the inspector will walk the perimeter of the home and locate and inspect downspouts, gutters, and observe for adequate site drainage.
+While on the ground the inspector will note any missing or damaged flashing or roof covering material.

-If the roof is deemed safe-to-inspect, the inspector will climb on the roof to get a better look at many of the systems components which are difficult to see from the ground or ladder alone.
+If the roof is deemed safe-to-inspect, the inspector will climb on top of the roof to get a better look at many of the systems components which are difficult to see from the ground or ladder alone.
 The roof inspection is not complete until the inspector accesses the attic space and inspects the roof from underneath.
+Our inspectors are licensed to use aerial cameras (drones) to reach two story or otherwise dangerous roofs as an included convenience.

 "Older homes can be retrofitted to make them better able to mitigate risk.
 Consider modernizing your heating, plumbing, and electrical systems to reduce the risk of fire and water damage."